MaximilianLindholz/CT-Defacer/README.md

 This repository contains the code we used in our paper on defacing CT scans using the TotalSegmentator (v2.4.0).
 We tested its effectiveness in removing identifiable facial features, and it does 😊!

 ## How To:
-1. First get a non-commercial license for the TotalSegmentator ([License](https://backend.totalsegmentator.com/license-academic/) and check the TotalSegmentator [Repository](https://github.com/wasserth/TotalSegmentator))
+1. First get a non-commercial [license](https://backend.totalsegmentator.com/license-academic/) for the TotalSegmentator and check the [documentation](https://github.com/wasserth/TotalSegmentator)
-2. Activate it by running the command you recieve in the console (with your environment activated) (looks something like this: totalseg_set_license -l aca_XXXXXXXXX)
+2. Activate the license by running the command you recieve in the console (with your environment activated) (looks something like this: totalseg_set_license -l aca_XXXXXXXXX)
 3.

 ## Bulky masks, are good masks (most of the time) :)